pranavrao10/aura-xai-finrisk-llm/README.md

 ## How it Works:

 1. **Data Collection**: Acquire credit datasets from Lending Club.
-2. **Preprocessing**: Clean, impute, balance classes (SMOTE).
+2. **EDA/Preprocessing**: Clean, impute, feature engineering, encoding, balance classes.
-3. **EDA**: Visualize distributions, correlation matrices, and engineer new features.
-4. **Modeling**: Train baseline and advanced models.
+3. **Modeling**: Train baseline and advanced models.
-5. **Explainability**: Add SHAP/LIME for per decision transparency.
+4. **Explainability**: Add SHAP for per decision transparency.
-6. **LLM Integration**: Use Hugging Face Transformers to convert SHAP outputs into readable justifications.
+5. **LLM Integration**: Use Hugging Face Transformers to convert SHAP outputs into readable justifications.
-7. **RAG**: Store compliance docs in a vector DB (ChromaDB).
+6. **RAG**: Store compliance docs in a vector DB (ChromaDB).
 Retrieve relevant snippets to contextualize decisions.
-8. **Deployment**: Backend with FastAPI, frontend with Streamlit or Gradio, all containerized using Docker.
+7. **Deployment**: Backend with FastAPI, frontend with Streamlit or Gradio, all containerized using Docker.
-9. **Evaluation**: Analyze performance + interpretability through metrics and user feedback.
+8. **Evaluation**: Analyze performance + interpretability through metrics and user feedback.

 ---